List of freeways in Victoria: Ring Road

 The M80 Ring Road (also known as the Western Ring Road in the West of Melbourne and Metropolitan Ring Road in the Northern Suburbs) is 38 kilometres long.
-It starts at the West Gate & Princes Freeway interchange at Laverton North and continues around the Western and northern suburbs of Melbourne before continuing as the North East Link at Greensborough.
+It starts at the West Gate and Princes Freeway interchange at Laverton North and continues around the Western and northern suburbs of Melbourne before continuing as the North East Link at Greensborough.
 Its major intersections are Western Freeway, Calder Freeway, Tullamarine Freeway and the Hume Freeway.
-The major towns it passes through are Laverton North, Albion, Keilor Park, Fawkner, Greensborough and Watsonia North.
+The major suburbs it passes through are Laverton North, Albion, Keilor Park, Fawkner, Greensborough and Watsonia North.